-Detail Amount Pupil premium funding allocation this academic year £51,110 Recovery premium funding allocation this academic year £6,380 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £77,852 Total spent
+Detail Amount Pupil premium funding allocation this academic year £75250 Recovery premium funding allocation this academic year £7,937 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to

-If your school is an academy in a trust that pools this (additional £20,2362 funding, state the amount available to your school this spent from the school academic year. budget)
+2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
+Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year. £75,250 Total spent